Chase Freedom Flex Credit Card Benefits & Review for 2023

 The popular Chase Freedom Unlimited® also earns 3% cash back at restaurants and drugstores, which pairs well with the Freedom Flex and one of the Sapphire cards.

 Despite offering a ton of benefits, the Freedom Flex has no annual fee.
 Even though it does not offer as many benefits as the Chase Sapphire Reserve ($550 annual fee) or the Chase Sapphire Preferred ($95 annual fee), the Freedom Flex provides more value than similar cards with annual fees.
 The best part about a no-annual-fee card is you will not feel compelled to use it solely to justify the yearly cost.

-In addition to no annual fee, new cardholders receive a 0% Intro APR for the first 15 months after opening the account.
-If your minimum payment due is 60 days late, you will lose the 0% Intro APR.
+In addition to no annual fee, new cardholders receive a 0% Intro APR for the first 15 months after opening the account on purchases and balance transfers (variable rate of 19.74% – 28.49% after).
+If your minimum payment due is 60 days late, you will forfeit the 0% Intro APR.

 Chase Freedom Flex Travel Benefits

 In addition to the benefits discussed above, here are more Chase Freedom Flex travel benefits

 5% Cash Back on Travel Purchased Via Chase